SophiaPetrova/cookbook/README.md

 # cookbook
 My solution of the Marley Spoon web challenge

-##Initial setup
+## Initial setup
 Please install the latest Ruby in the time of writing the app: Ruby 2.7.1.
 In the Gemfile are the rest of the dependecies.
 If you have bundler run `bundle install` in the terminal and if not install it with `gem install bundler`.

 ## Run the server:
-Run `ruby cookbook.rb` in the cookbook folder in the terminal
+Run `ruby cookbook.rb` in the cookbook folder in the terminal and open http://localhost:4567/

 ## Dependencies
 I decided to use Sinatra with Ruby 2.7.1 for this task.